 It is always good to start with lower negative pressure values and gradually increase it by looking at patient perceptions and tissue reactions.

 The SPORT upgrade allows even more intense treatments for versatile tissue mobilization with the possibility to increase the negative pressure up to 350 mmHg.

-With LymphaTouch it is possible to choose either pulsating or continuous negative pressure treatments: pulsating mode activates the tissue and it's used for local treatments whereas continuous mode is mostly used in fascial techniques to decompress the tissue efficiently or when redirecting extra fluids
+With LymphaTouch it is possible to choose either pulsating or continuous negative pressure treatments: pulsating mode activates the tissue and it's used for local treatments whereas continuous mode is mostly used in fascial techniques to decompress the tissue efficiently or when redirecting extra fluids in edematous treatments.

 In case of tight tissues or scars it is possible to combine negative pressure treatment with mechanical high frequency vibration in the